Start your journey to healthier habits with professional support.

 She has contributed to research in the field of nutrition and dietetics, particularly focusing on blended enteral feeding and its associated microbial and tube-blocking risks.

-Cara possesses expertise in diabetes prevention, general weight management and clinical practice.
+Cara has expertise in the management of prediabetes, general weight management, and clinical dietetic practice.

 She has positively impacted the lives of hundreds of patients throughout her career, ranging from in-patients to those in community settings.